 Mainly, our new environment has caused people to rely more on Google for answers, Amazon to buy things, social media for comfort, and the Internet overall for help.

-As a result, the best strategy is to go with option three and expand your operations in the right places.
-This means finding ways to engage your audience cost-effectively that provides the most benefit to your brand’s future.
+As a result, the best digital marketing strategy is to go with option three and expand your operations in the right places.
+This means finding ways to engage your audience cost-effectively that provide the most benefit to your brand’s future.

 Since digital marketing checks all the right boxes, we recommend going all-in with your online strategy.
-To show why, here are seven reasons why stopping digital marketing could be a very bad move.
+To show why, here are seven reasons why stopping digital marketing in uncertain times could be a very bad move.

 1. There Are More People Online Than Ever